Duchenne Muscular Dystrophy:Why Gene Transfer?

 Potential Impact

-While gene transfer is intended to promote ongoing expression of a modified dystrophin after a single treatment, the duration of its potential effect is unknown and needs to be evaluated in clinical studies.
+While gene transfer is intended to promote ongoing expression of the missing protein after a single treatment, the duration of its potential effect is unknown and needs to be evaluated in clinical studies.

-Solid chose to focus its initial efforts on gene transfer innovation due to the significant progress in our understanding of the dystrophin gene, recently reported successes in gene therapy clinical development and advances in manufacturing.
+Solid chose to focus its initial efforts on gene therapy innovation due to the significant progress in our understanding of Duchenne Muscular Dystropy and the dystrophin gene, recently reported successes in gene therapy clinical development and advances in manufacturing.